18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 <div class="response-block">{{ "catherine" | team_photo }}

-“I love working on our [AutoAPI](https://github.com/18F/autoapi) project, because it will make it dead-simple for agencies to open machine-readable data to the public.” - {{ "catherine" | team_link}}</div>
+“I love working on our <a href="https://github.com/18F/autoapi">AutoAPI</a> project, because it will make it dead-simple for agencies to open machine-readable data to the public.” - {{ "catherine" | team_link}}</div>

 <div class="response-block">{{ "jamesscott" | team_photo }}

-“I love working on [cloud.gov](http://cloud.gov/) at 18F.
+“I love working on <a href="https://cloud.gov/">cloud.gov</a> at 18F.
 As a developer and a user of the platform, it's really exciting to be solving a problem 18F experiences that will potentially benefit all of government.” - {{ "jamesscott" | team_link}}</div>

 <div class="response-block">{{ "eric" | team_photo }}

-“I've greatly enjoyed working with the Digital Analytics Program, on [analytics.usa.gov](http://analytics.usa.gov/) and the overall program.
+“I've greatly enjoyed working with the Digital Analytics Program, on <a href="https://analytics.usa.gov/">analytics.usa.gov</a> and the overall program.
 I've also loved the opportunity to help improve the security and privacy of the federal government's online services.” - {{ "eric" | team_link}}</div>

 <div class="response-block">{{ "jeremiak" | team_photo }}

-“I have really enjoyed working on [Federalist](https://federalist.18f.gov/), a CMS-like platform for producing fast, content-heavy government websites.” - {{ "jeremiak" | team_link}}</div>
+“I have really enjoyed working on <a href="https://federalist.18f.gov/">Federalist</a>, a CMS-like platform for producing fast, content-heavy government websites.” - {{ "jeremiak" | team_link}}</div>

 <div class="response-block">{{ "alla" | team_photo }}

-“I’ve really enjoyed building out the [micro-purchase platform](https://micropurchase.18f.gov/) and creating a successful proof-of-concept for open-source code procurement in the federal space.
+“I’ve really enjoyed building out the <a href="https://micropurchase.18f.gov/">micro-purchase platform</a> and creating a successful proof-of-concept for open-source code procurement in the federal space.
 Great, effective code doesn’t have to require year-long procurement processes, and I feel fortunate to have been able to work on the project and enable so many vendors to ship code (and get paid) using agile methodologies and open source best practices.” - {{ "alla" | team_link}}</div>

 <blockquote> "I have loved working on the <a href="https://micropurchase.18f.gov/">micro-purchase platform</a>.
 It's been remarkable to help with a project that started out as an idea and within a few months turn it into something real." - {{ "alan" | team_link}}</blockquote>